Rikiccc/breakthrough_game/README.md

 - **White pawns** move upward, **Black pawns** move downward.
 - Pawns can move:
   - Forward into an empty square
-  - Diagonally forward to capture an opponent’s pawn
+  - Diagonally forward to capture an opponent’s pawn and also into an empty square

 ---